sstojos/zynthian-mini/README.md

 # zynthian-mini
 Zynthian Mini is minimalistic approach to build zynthian synthesizer that should be cheap and easy to assemble but still covering most of zynthian synth capabilities including latest 5" screen.

 This is not another professional build of a zyntnhian synth.
-If you are looking for that go to zynthi8an.org and purahcse one directly.
+If you are looking for that go to [zynthian web site](https://zynthian.org/) and purchase one there.
 This zynthian mini is lucking capabilities such as audio-in, TRS audio connectors, does not come with the best in class DAC for audio out, does not have rigid metal case neither it is fully tested tested .

 Main features of this build are:
 - include all encoders and switches that exist on V4 version